Skip to main content

 • Don’t put the password in shell history. --password='…' lands in ~/.bash_history and is visible in ps to anyone with shell access during the window the command runs.
 Prefer the interactive prompt; for scripted use, pass via --password="$VAR" where VAR is sourced from an env file or BuildKit secret mount.

 • CREWSHIP_DATA_DIR overrides ~/.crewship.
 On a host where the service was started with a custom data dir (common on dev VMs), running crewship admin with default env points at the wrong empty database, silently fails to find the user, and prints a misleading “no such email” error.
-Export the same CREWSHIP_DATA_DIR the service uses, or pass --data-dir.
+Export the same CREWSHIP_DATA_DIR the service uses (there is no --data-dir flag — the env var is the only override).

 • Migration version conflicts can hide your write.
 If the data directory predates the migration that added the column you’re updating (e.g. password_updated_at), the write succeeds but the new column stays at its default.
-Always run crewship migrate before crewship admin on a database that was created on an older binary.
+Migrations apply automatically on crewship start, so start the server once against an older database (letting it migrate) before running crewship admin against it.

 • Authentication — the in-band recovery flow (email-based password reset) for users without shell access.